r94ever/sneaker/README.md

 $ php artisan sneaker:sneak
 ```

-A `SquareBoat\Sneaker\Exceptions\DummyException` class will be thrown and captured by Sneaker.
+A `Qmas\Sneaker\Exceptions\DummyException` class will be thrown and captured by Sneaker.
 The captured exception will appear in your configured email immediately.

 ## Security